danielegasparri/span-gui/docs/quick_start.md

 **Important:**
 If the spectrum looks strange, check whether the "Add Noise" task is still active.
-The Spectral Analysis frame processes spectra after applying any selected Spectra Manipulation tasks.
+The Spectral Analysis frame processes spectra after applying any selected Spectra Manipulation task.
 If multiple tasks are active, the processed spectrum will reflect all applied modifications.
 If no tasks are selected, the original spectrum is used.